nbicocchi/learn-microservices/modules/communication/slides/3 - Sync communication (RestClient).md

 ## Key Principles of REST

 **REST** is an architectural style that leverages the existing protocols of the web, specifically HTTP.
 It emphasizes stateless communication and a uniform interface for resource manipulation.
-The core HTTP methods used in RESTful communication are:

-- **GET**: Retrieve information from the server.
-- **POST**: Create a new resource on the server.
-- **PUT**: Update an existing resource.
-- **DELETE**: Remove a resource from the server.
+1. **Client-Server Separation**: The client and server are independent entities that communicate over the network, allowing for changes on either side without affecting the other.
+2. **Uniform Interface**: RESTful APIs provide a uniform interface, which simplifies and decouples the architecture, making it easier for clients to interact with resources.

-1. **Statelessness**: Each request from a client to the server contains all the necessary information.
+3. **Statelessness**: Each request from a client to the server contains all the necessary information.
 The server does not store client context between requests.
-2. **Client-Server Separation**: The client and server are independent entities that communicate over the network, allowing for changes on either side without affecting the other.
-3. **Resource Identification**: Resources are identified using URIs (Uniform Resource Identifiers), which can be represented in various formats, such as JSON or XML.
+4. **Resource Identification**: Resources are identified using URIs (Uniform Resource Identifiers), which can be represented in various formats, such as JSON or XML.
-4. **Uniform Interface**: RESTful APIs provide a uniform interface, which simplifies and decouples the architecture, making it easier for clients to interact with resources.

 ## Building RESTful Services